-\ Major part of construction in progress represents carrying amount of former Telegraph building, under construction as at 31 December 2023 and carrying value of the respective land plot (see note 10).
+Major part of construction in progress represents carrying amount of former Telegraph building, under construction as at 31 December 2024 and carrying value of the respective land plot.
+In 2024, capitalised borrowing costs related to the construction of Telegraph hotel amounted to GEL 7,949 thousand, with a capitalisation rate of XX %.
+(2023: GEL 2,381 thousand, with a capitalisation rate of XX%).